peretzrickett/atlasdiff/README.md

 ### Database Setup

 This setup involves two PostgreSQL databases running in Docker:
-- **Test Database**: Represents a stable environment with the initial base schema with which we started in our previous `atlas shema inspect` module.
+- **Test Database**: Represents a stable environment with the initial base schema with which we started in our previous `atlas schema inspect` module.
 - **Dev Database**: Represents a development environment with an incremental schema change.

 ### Step 1: Start PostgreSQL Containers with Docker